 Lack of Specialized Diagnosis

 Diagnostic tools and procedures specifically aimed at detecting vertebral fractures are not always employed.
-Physicians might depend on less targeted examinations that fail to reveal these specific injuries.
+Physicians may rely on less targeted examinations that fail to detect these specific injuries.

 Symptom Overlap